tekyjd/Record-Suspension-Application-Eligibility/README.md

             background-color: #e5e7eb; /* Lighter background for disabled field */
             color: #9ca3af;
             cursor: not-allowed;
-            padding-left: 1rem; /* Remove extra padding when disabled/icon is useless */
-        }
+            /* No longer need to reset padding-left, as there is no custom left icon */ }

         /* Ensure the label is also clickable */